vivvirpariya/vivvirpariya/README.md

 - 👋 Hi, I’m @vivekvirpariya
 - 👀 I’m interested in AI and ML
-- 🌱 I’m currently learning PYTHON and DATASCIENCE
+- 🌱 I’m currently learning (how to teach Ethics to AI) PYTHON and DATASCIENCE
-- 💞️ I’m looking to collaborate on MECHANICAL DESIGN and MACHINE LEARNING
+- 💞️ I’m looking to collaborate on MECHANICAL DESIGN and MACHINE LEARNING(AI)
 - 📫 How to reach me +91 960 117 3135 and vivvirpariya@gmail.com

 <!---